ibm-cloud-docs/vmwaresolutions/services/mcv_addingremovingservers.md

 ---

-{:external: target="_blank" .external}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:term: .term}
+{{site.data.keyword.attribute-definition-list}}

 # Adding ESXi servers to vCenter Server multizone instances
 {: #mcv_addingremovingservers}

-You can add ESXi servers to your witness, consolidated, additional workload, and edge services clusters.
+You can expand the capacity of your VMware vCenter Server® multizone instances by adding VMware® ESXi servers to your witness, consolidated, additional workload, and edge services clusters.

 ## Procedure to add ESXi servers to vCenter Server multizone instances
 {: #mcv_addingremovingservers-adding-procedure}